 Whether you are still forced to live with a narcissistic parent, abusive partner, or toxic family member [someone who is making everyone around them suffer due to their personality disorder] or you have already been lucky enough to find yourself in a Narcissist’s discard pile, you have come to the right spot.

 The hosts of NSFM_OhMy on Twitter and Narcissists, Sociopaths, and Flying Monkeys — Oh My!
-(TM) on Facebook strive to bring the most insightful and helpful insight information about how to endure the pain any person with a Cluster B personality disorder or otherwise egocentric temperament decides to dish out or provide.
+(TM) on Facebook strive to bring the most insightful and helpful information about how to endure the pain any person with a Cluster B personality disorder or otherwise egocentric temperament decides to dish out or inflict.

 Here are a list of our top 10 most helpful articles to get you started on your journey of psychological and emotional self-discovery: